Assistant Public Works Director

 Experience

-• Minimum two (2) years of professional civil engineering experience required; seven (7) years preferred
+• Minimum two (2) years of professional civil engineering experience required; seven (7) years preferred.

-• Knowledge of engineering principles and practices related to the design, construction, reconstruction, and maintenance of public improvements.
+• Knowledge of engineering principles and practices related to the design, construction, and maintenance of public improvements.

 • Knowledge of federal, state, and local laws and regulations governing public infrastructure projects.